jpfaraco/zwicky/README.md

 ## API Configuration

-The application uses Claude API for AI-powered features:
+The application uses Vercel AI Gateway with OpenAI GPT-4o Mini for AI-powered features:
-- **Model**: `claude-sonnet-4-20250514`
+- **Model**: `gpt-4o-mini`
+- **Gateway**: Vercel AI Gateway (`https://ai-gateway.vercel.sh/v1`)
 - **Max Tokens**:
   - Attribute generation: 1500 tokens
   - Initial idea summary: 300 tokens
   - Idea expansion: 1200 tokens
   - Idea variation: 350 tokens
-- **API Version**: `2023-06-01`

 The progressive generation approach (summary first, expand on demand) significantly reduces API costs by only generating full details for promising ideas.

-Make sure your API key has sufficient credits for the operations you plan to perform.
+Vercel AI Gateway provides centralized management, monitoring, and cost tracking for your AI usage.

 ## Deployment

-The app is deployed on Vercel and uses serverless functions for API proxying.
-The production deployment automatically:
+The app is deployed on Vercel as a static site.
+The production deployment:
-- Uses Vercel serverless functions in `/api` directory for secure API key handling
 - Serves the static frontend from the build output
-- Requires `VITE_ANTHROPIC_API_KEY` environment variable to be set in Vercel project settings
+- Calls Vercel AI Gateway directly from the frontend
+- Automatically uses `VERCEL_OIDC_TOKEN` for authentication (no API key needed in Vercel settings)
+- The OIDC token is automatically injected by Vercel and scoped to your project for enhanced security
+- Includes Vercel Web Analytics for tracking page views and performance metrics

 ## Project Structure

 ```
 zwicky-app/
-├── api/
-│   └── anthropic/v1/
-│       └── messages.js      # Vercel serverless function for API proxy
 ├── src/
 │   ├── components/
 │   │   ├── ui/              # Shadcn/ui components